syaifulnizamiphone7/docs/.github/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Contributor Covenant Code of Conduct-syaifulnizamshamsudin_github-teams.
+# Follow this Terms.

 ## Our Pledge